 Welcome to the most difficult section of CTMQ to curate.
 It has been incorrectly titled Ephemera.
 It has been called Miscellanea.
 Then it was Curiosities.
 Now it’s “Everything Else.”
 The most frustrating part of this whole massive section, to me, is that there’s too much cool stuff in here.
 Poke around and you’re sure to find something that strikes your fancy.

 Please excuse the appearance here in late 2019, as I’m trying to clean it up and bit and re-organize this page for the 40 billionth time.
 But it’s going to be worth it.

 National Scenic Trails, National Historic Landmarks, Parks, Sites and National Scenic Byways and Historic Trails, National Natural Landmarks, and… you get the point.
 This stuff needs to be properly recognized!
 Check out my visits to nearly one hundred places in Connecticut with National designations!

 We are the third smallest state, sure, but we are also the fifth oldest.
 As a result, lots of things here qualify as superlatives – beyond just having the best website dedicated to a state in the nation.
 Ahem.
 Prepare to be amazed at CTMQ’s visits to Connecticut’s Superlatives!

-Don’t tell anyone, but the Geographic Extremes, Oddities, and History subsection is secretly my favorite little place on CTMQ.
-Although I’m not alone, as I know the Southwick Jog page and the Southernmost point page are among the most visited in CTMQ’s history.
+Don’t tell anyone, but this subsection is secretly my favorite little place on CTMQ.
+Although I’m not alone, as I know the Southwick Jog page and the Southernmost point page are among the most visited in CTMQ’s long history.
 Join me, won’t you, in seeking out all of Connecticut’s Geographic Extremes and Quirks!

 Who doesn’t?
 There is a lot going on in this section of the site, including Animals, Plants, Trees, Gardens, Farms, Rocks, Caves & Waterfalls.
 Too much, really.
 But check it out on CTMQ’s Flora, Fauna, Farms, Rocks, Caves & Waterfalls!